ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 specification.

-In a single test suite, similar or related requirements are grouped into one test case, and test cases on the same command or operation are grouped into one scenario.
+In a single test suite, similar or related requirements are grouped into one test case.
+Test cases on the same command or operation are grouped into one scenario.

 The technical specifications in the following table are included